tago-io/custom-widget-boilerplate/README.md

 Download or clone this repository, and start creating your own widget.

-After downloading this repository you can starting the project with those commands:
+After downloading this repository you can start the project with those commands:
 ```bash
 $ cd directory/where/I/put/the/project
 $ npm install